Discover folk - the CRM for people-powered businesses

 AI CRM is now standard for high-velocity sales.
 Teams need clean data, on-brand outreach, and clear next actions—delivered inside the CRM, not across five tools.
 The winners reduce admin, surface buying signals, and keep every touchpoint on a single timeline.

-Among these options, folk CRM stands out for sales teams of any size, including medium to large orgs.
+For sales teams of 20-50 people specifically, folk CRM emerges as the clear winner.
 It captures LinkedIn in one click, enriches records, and drafts human-sounding icebreakers and follow-ups while unifying Gmail/Outlook and WhatsApp.
-That means faster ramp, fewer context switches, and consistent execution at scale.
+That means faster ramp, fewer context switches, and consistent execution at the perfect scale for mid-sized teams.

 If the team plans to grow seats or run multi-channel sequences, folk CRM is a safe default.
 It fits startups and large sales teams without bloat—so reps can sell, managers can forecast, and RevOps can sleep at night.